-The final chronic phase of your open rhinoplasty recovery involves gradual resolution of nasal tip swelling.
-Although your tip will be much improved from your preoperative tip shape, it will continue to get more refined over a one year period.
-If you want to expedite resolution of nasal tip swelling, avoidance of salty foods is advocated.
+The final chronic phase of your open rhinoplasty recovery involves the gradual resolution of nasal tip swelling.
+Although your trip will be much improved from your preoperative tip shape, it will continue to get more refined over a one year period.
+If you want to expedite the resolution of nasal tip swelling, avoidance of salty foods is advocated.

 Please appreciate this 18-year female who demonstrates an open rhinoplasty with submucous resection of the septum and bilateral hypertrophied inferior turbinate.